 I am so very thankful for receiving this award from my clients.
 I am very lucky to get to work with such wonderful people!!

 There’s snow on the ground and the temperature is hovering around zero.
 There’s no way around it – winter is here.
 Regular maintenance on your home can help make sure you get through the winter feeling warm and snug.
-Make sure you check that: Weather strips around doors and windows should be checked for possible […]
+Make sure you check that: Weather strips around doors and windows […]

 85% of all deaths by fire occur in the home.
 Since most of these deaths are from inhalation of smoke or toxic gas, it’s very important to make sure you have the proper smoke detectors and carbon monoxide detectors and that they are functioning properly.
-Fire Safety Tips Use a photoelectric smoke detector within 20 […]
+Fire Safety Tips Use a […]

 Being someone’s agent is an important role.
 It creates a fiduciary relationship where the agent must work in the best interests of their principal.
 Often a homeowner refers to the person they bought their insurance from as their agent.
 It sounds reasonable but it’s not accurate.
-That person is the agent of the insurance company. […]
+That person is the […]

 Unfortunately the government shut down has affected my client, Kerry, with the purchase of her new home.
 Listen to this interview from NPR.
 The positive side is her sale (that I’m handling) is going smoothly.